 fibonacci.cache_clear()

 Setting maxsize=None removes the size limit entirely, turning the decorator into an unbounded memoization cache.
-Python 3.9 introduced @functools.cache as a shorthand for exactly this configuration — it is faster than lru_cache(maxsize=None) because it skips the LRU tracking logic.
+Python 3.9 introduced @functools.cache as a shorthand for exactly this configuration — it is faster than lru_cache(maxsize=None) because it skips the LRU tracking logic entirely.
+Python 3.9 also added cache_parameters() to lru_cache-wrapped functions, which returns a dictionary of the active maxsize and typed values — useful for introspection in test suites and runtime configuration validation.
 Use @cache when you know the argument space is finite and manageable; use @lru_cache(maxsize=N) when you need memory-bounded caching on a long-running process.

 The typed parameter (available since Python 3.3) controls whether arguments of different types are treated as distinct cache entries.
 With typed=True, f(3) and f(3.0) are cached separately even though they compare as equal.
 This matters when your function's return value differs based on the argument type — for example, a serializer that produces different output for int versus float.
 One additional precision point: the official Python documentation notes that f(a=1, b=2) and f(b=2, a=1) are considered distinct cache entries because they differ in keyword argument order, not just value.
 Design cached functions to use positional arguments wherever possible to avoid unintended cache misses from argument reordering.